cnumr/lighthouse-plugin-ecoindex/examples/npx/README.md

 npx lighthouse-plugin-ecoindex --help
 ```

-## Full documentation and examples of usage.
+## More documentation and examples of usage.

 - https://github.com/NovaGaia/lighthouse-plugin-ecoindex#readme